Schengen, Luxembourg

-After the mergers with Burmerange and Wellenstein in 2011, the commune has a population of 4,223 with an area of 31.42 km².
+After the mergers with Burmerange and Wellenstein in 2011, the commune has a population of 4,224 with an area of 31.42 km².

 The largest settlement within the commune of Schengen is Remerschen after which the commune used to be named.
-The name of the commune was changed in 2006 to take advantage of the Schengen's name recognition after the signing of the Schengen Agreement there in 1985.
+The name of the commune was changed in 2006 to take advantage of Schengen's name recognition after the signing of the Schengen Agreement there in 1985.
+The town of Schengen itself had a population of 678 as of 2024.

 Schengen Castle dates from 1390 but was almost completely rebuilt in the 19th century.

 Populated places

 The commune consists of the following villages: